Mindset Mathematics Summer Camps

 Professional Development

-We offer workshops at Stanford University to learn how to conduct a Mindset Mathematics Summer Camp in your own school district.
+We offer workshops at Stanford University and online to learn how to conduct a Mindset Mathematics Summer Camp in your own school district.
 Each 2-day session focuses on the teaching approach that was used in our 2015 summer camp and implemented by teachers across the US in 2019.
 A study of the nationwide implementation showed a significant increase in student mathematics achievement after the camp and in the following school year.
 The workshop includes a copy of the camp curriculum, which is available for grades K-1, 2-3, 4-5, and 6-9.
-We have one remaining session of this workshop in 2024— click below to register!

 Planning to host a Mindset Mathematics Summer Camp?
 Tell us about it here!